CMHA Get Set & Connect Program

 Inspiration Lab Drop-In: Video Recording

-• Learn about the Inspiration Lab's video recording equipment
+• Learn about the Inspiration Lab's video and sound studio, recording equipment, and rentable equipment

 • Find resources and get help with your digital project from library staff